maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 2.md

 	- Lenses are not perfect, refraction will change as you get off the center.
 	- Have to place where the blur is minimized.
 - Vignetting. - Some light is missed when multiple lenses are used.
+	- Darkening on the edges.
 - Chromatic Aberration. - Different wavelengths of light follow different paths and blurring across some colors happen.
+	- Not all colours can be equal in focus.
 - Scattering.
 - Distortion.